petrovs12/PublicPersonalKnowledgeBase/vault/learning.Learing Techniques.md

 * 31:21 - Priming through the pages
 he thinks that his initial framework was accurate.
 Having a visual aid might be good.
 * 33:57 - Finished priming
 * 35:04 - Do you listen to study music?
 maybe/probably not...
 * 35:55 - Going through from the beginning being curious and inquisitive (why am I reading this, for what purpose, how can I apply it and how can I simplify it) - Blooms Taxonomy
 * 37:42 - Are you reading backwards?
 * 38:40 - A relaxing process; a well-oiled habit
+Go back and forth with the things you're reading.
+Be quite active with it in your mind.
+If using kindle or something, figure out how to quickly go back and forth w/ the reading...
 * 41:00 - How can I apply it?
+**Always think "how would I apply this"?
+Why is this useful to create other stuff...**
 * 42:40 - Loosing any detail when skimming
+Losing detail is fine.
+Don't care.
 * 46:06 - Annotating while reading - is it valid?
 * 47:32 - Is this the only study technique that you use?
 * 49:24 - Bullet Points - Memorizing specifics